Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 ```
 Sym-linked files are similar to an alias they are a file that points to a location.
 Any modifications made to the original files in `/dartfs-hpc/scratch/fund_of_bioinfo/raw_fastq/` will also be seen in the symlink files.
 Moving the original files or deleting the original files will cause the symlinks to malfunction.

-Remember, because your symlinks are pointing to something in the scratch directory these files are slated to be deleted in 45 days at which point your symlinks will still exist but no longer function properly.
+Remember, because your symlinks are pointing to something in the scratch directory these files are slated to be deleted in 45 days, at which point your symlinks will still exist but no longer function properly.

 ### Basic operations

 While you don't normally need to go looking within an individual FASTQ file, it is useful to explore them at the command line to help better understand their contents.
 Being able to work with FASTQ files at the command line can also be a valuable skill for troubleshooting problems that come upo in your analyses.

-Due to their large size, we often perform gzip compression of FASTQ files so that they take up less space, however this means we have to unzip when we want to work with them.
+Due to gzip compression of FASTQ files we have to unzip when we want to work with them.
 We can do this with the `zcat` command and a pipe (|). `zcat` works similar to `cat` but operates on zipped files, FASTQ files are very large and so we will use `head` to limit the output to the first ten lines.

 Use `zcat` and `head` to have a look at the first few records in our FASTQ file.
 ```bash